avranju/azure-iot-gateway-sdk/core/devdoc/outproc_modules/on-out-process-gateway-modules.md

 4. If the gateway process unexpectedly terminates, there could be orphan module host processes lying around.
 Should we handle this case?

+5. What would be a good timeout for the proxy when it is sitting around waiting for the module host to get its act together?
+If there is a timeout or a connection failure, should the proxy retry the connection?
+If yes, how many times?
+Should it implement exponential back-off?

+6. As of today, the module build scripts link statically with the gateway code.
+    This means that `Broker_Publish` is linked in to the module binary.
+We may need to build the broker functionality as a DLL/SO and have different implementations loaded at runtime depending on whether a module is being hosted in-proc in a gateway process or inside a module host process.
+Is this doable?

+7. The message serialization format is expected to be cross-platform.
+Is this actually the case?
+Has this been tested?